 Other things to know about SCIO:

-- Integrity is important to us – read our Code of Ethics, Strategic Plan and Financials
+- Integrity is important to us – read our Code of Ethics, Strategic Plan, Financials and Our Complaints Process

 - We work as a team – get to know our Board of Directors, staff and our community.

 - We have a long, proud history – read about our heritage.